The Honors Foundations program will support between six and ten Honors Faculty Fellows from around the campus per academic year.

 - Commitment to and proposed assessment of LEAP outcomes

-- Innovative teaching tactics/ learning activities
+- Innovative teaching tactics/learning activities

 - Interdisciplinary learning opportunities

 All Honors Foundations Course proposals must first be vetted by the chair in the home department in the statement of support.
-Chairs of other related departments that may have some curricular overlap will have the opportunity to review proposals during the selection stage.

 Except in extraordinary circumstances pre-approved by affected chairs, no more than one faculty fellow will come from any given department within a single cohort.

 Efforts will be made to distribute Honors Foundation Course offerings across all six eligible GEF bins (2-7), and across multiple colleges across the university.